 - feeling disoriented or being unable to focus

 Caffeine pills allow a person to take their preferred caffeine dose easily.
-People should follow the dosage instructions on each product and monitor any symptoms.
-Those sensitive to the effects of caffeine pills may need to lower their dosage or switch to a weaker product.
+People should follow the dosage instructions on each product and monitor any side effects or symptoms they experience.

 Do not take more than the recommended dose.
 Even in people with a high caffeine tolerance, other ingredients in the pills may cause adverse effects.

 People should also be aware of any potential interactions between caffeine and prescription and nonprescription drugs.

 MedlinePlus states that people should contact a healthcare professional before consuming caffeine if they take certain prescription medications, such as: